 Mils per year or MPY is used to give the corrosion rate in a pipe, a pipe system or other metallic surfaces.
-It is used to calculate the material loss or weight loss of a metal surface.
+It is used to calculate the material loss or weight loss of a metal surfaces.
+Even if the name indicates a distance is measured.
+Using material loss is the more acurate figure, as it gives data over whole surface.
 There is a formula using the type of metal, the size of the sample area and the time of exposure, giving the value of mils per year.

 In an open water system a corrosion rate of around 1 MPY is normal.
 Having corrosion rate of around 10, you should take action.
 Corrosion rates of 20 MPY and above, you should be concerned, as the corrosion is „eating“ the metal rather fast.

 MPY is a rather dry figure, here an example

 A 24″ pipeline and a corrosion rate of 10 MPY, will result in almost half a cubic meter material loss per kilometer pipe length.
 Or app.
 20 cubic feet per 0.6 miles.
 Such amount of rust gives big problems on the receiver side at the end of the pipe line.
 This figure is most important to calculate the life time of a pipe.
 E.g in a gas pipe line, where the pressure is rather high, it is very critical to know how long the pipe material will last and the pipe can be used.

 Having pitting corrosion in a pipe, there is sometimes found in the pit of the pipe sometimes close to 1000 MPY material loss.
 Therefore pitting is so much feared, as it can go very fast from the first corrosion to the hole in the pipe.